VynDragon/Kavernel/README.md

-# Kavernel
+# Kavernel (not final name)

-Kernel for atmega 2560
+MicroKernel for shitty hardware (aimed at arduino mega2560 right now)